leszkolukasz/minimalistic_english_vocabulary_app/README.md

 pip install -r minimum_requirements.txt
 ```

+Project was tested with python 3.9 and I don't guarantee that it will work with newer python releases.
+There may be problems when running this app through conda.

 ## Installation (Mobile version)

 To install mobile application (only for android) copy .apk file from bin folder onto your mobile and run it.